U.S. discussing joint reserves release with China, others in aim at OPEC | Headlines

 A CHALLENGE TO OPEC The considerations highlight frustrations of importers such as the United States and India with a cartel that has influenced oil prices for over five decades.

-This week, Secretary General Mohammad Barkindo said OPEC expects an oil supply surplus to begin building next month.
+This week, Secretary-General Mohammad Barkindo said OPEC expects an oil supply surplus to begin building next month.
 In September, exports from Saudi Arabia rose to 6.52 million bpd, the highest since January.
-One OPEC source who asked not to be named said it would be surprising to see consuming countries release stocks to lower prices rather than to meet a supply shortage.
+One OPEC source who asked not to be identified said it would be surprising to see consuming countries release stocks to lower prices rather than to meet a supply shortage.

 However, other countries have been pressing OPEC for some time, including China and India.
 "This is not a case of supplies not being available," Hardeep Singh Puri, India's oil minister, told a conference in Dubai on Wednesday.
 "There are 5 million barrels a day of supplies available which have not been released for whatever reason."